mixelpixel/LambdaSchoolTA/README.md

 #### `/polly` polls
 - oh, it's a thing now with [a web interface](https://app.polly.ai/authoring)... templates... all that.
 #### `/remind`ers
-- `/remind` e.g. `/remind #cs7_staff @channel 805aPST - CS7 TAs Stand Up mtg: https://zoom.us/j/373539169 every weekday at 11:05am` (see Zoom prefs to make a regular meeting URL)
+- `/remind` e.g. `/remind #cs7_staff @channel 805aPST - CS7 PMs Stand Up mtg: https://zoom.us/j/373539169 every weekday at 11:05am` (see Zoom prefs to make a regular meeting URL)
 - `/remind #cs7 @channel Before you go to lunch, update your Sprint Challenge PR by saving your work locally, committing all your changes and pushing them up to GitHub.
 You did submit a PR, right?
 Once you've done that, please fill out the Sprint Challenge Submission form: https://airtable.com/shrZZKYVu5SITs2R8 every friday at 1:55pm`

 ### Chat